-Describe how resources will be allocated among funding categories.
+Describe how res allocated among categories.
 Resources are allocated according to funding floors established by HEARTH and in order to promote best practices and priorities established by the DECHR.
 Local Continua of Care then decide how to fund agencies within these limitations.
-Describe threshold factors and grant size limits.
-Grant awards are based on the amount of funding received from HUD, and the funding formula (described above) is used to distribute funds to local Continua of Care.
-What are the outcome measures expected as a result of the method of distribution?
+Describe threshol grant size limits. ld factors and Grant awards are based on the amount of funding received from HUD, and the funding formula (described above) is used to distribute funds to local Continua of Care.
+What are the out expected as a res method of distrib ult of the